govuk-one-login/fraud-rpt/README.md

 There are 2 helper functions:

-- [the generator function](#generator-function) generates test cases of SET messages
+- [the generator function](#generator-function) generates test cases of messages
 - [the public key function](#public-key-function) simulates an RP's endpoint for serving their public key

 #### Generator function

-The generator function generates a series of SET messages to send to the transmitter function.
+The generator function generates a series of messages to send to the transmitter function.
 It is triggered by an API call.
 The infrastructure template for the API server is also included as part of the RPT application.

 This function:

-- tests that the SSF receiver endpoint is available
+- tests that the shared signals receiver endpoint is available
-- sends batches of SET messages to the transmitter function
+- sends batches of messages to the transmitter function
-- regenerates and resends any SET messages that failed to send, if required
+- regenerates and resends any messages that failed to send, if required
-- logs the number of successful and failed SET messages along with their parameters
+- logs the number of successful and failed messages along with their parameters

 The parameters you send to the API endpoint set:

-- the number of SET messages to send
+- the number of messages to send
 - the ratio of each event type
 - the error rate for generating a valid SET
-- which SSF pipeline endpoint to use
+- which shared signals pipeline endpoint to use

 You can find the full URL for the API endpoint using the deployment logs.
 The API endpoint is described in the logs as the APIGateway URL.